 ☑️ Determine whether it’s laziness or procrastination.
 The procrastinator will—eventually—get the assignment done, but the lazy student may never do the task.

 ☑️ Supervise your child.
 As inconvenient as this may be, direct supervision is really the main way to deal with this behavior.
 So first and foremost, make your lazy student work!
-This may mean that you need to sit with him until he finishes each task, but stick it out and don’t give up on him!
+This may mean you need to sit together until each task is finished, but stick it out and don’t give up on your child.

 ☑️ Learn what motivates or helps your lazy student.
 For instance:

-- Does he thrive on recognition?
+- Does your child thrive on approval?
 Then don’t save all your praise for a final draft that may or may not materialize.
 Instead, make sure you give kudos for small steps of progress along the way.

-- Does he doubt himself?
-A lazy student may not believe he has any strengths, writing included!
-To encourage success, help him find a sport or hobby where he shows interest and aptitude (baking, drawing, tennis, etc.).
+- Is self-doubt at the root?
+Lazy students may not believe they have any strengths, writing included!
+To encourage success, help them find a hobby or sport where they show interest and aptitude (baking, computer coding, photography, tennis, etc.).

 Try Some New Strategies

 Here’s an assortment of tools and strategies that benefit lazy students.

 Unmotivated students benefit from having choices, such as what topic to write about or whether to do a writing assignment at their desk or the kitchen table.